isomerpages/gb-assist/pages/solutionrepo/solution301.md

 ---
-title: Automated Cake Slicer
+title: Automated Dough Filler/Depositor
 permalink: /productivity-solutions-grant/solutionrepo/solution301
 ---

 #### Description

-Automated cake slicer is capable of cutting a variety of cakes.
-The machine features product holders and fully automatic product positioning, indexing, and divider insert feeding.
+An automatic depositor portions dough, fillings and batters onto moving or stationary lines.
 Portions will all be of consistent size no matter who operates the machine.

-Grant support: 80% of cost of equipment, up to $24,000 grant
+Grant support: 80% of cost of equipment, up to $20,000 grant

 #### Details of Solution